Starting a Collegiate Recovery Program

 - Student Organization/Student Government

-Getting one of these offices interested in furthering the cause often comes from hearing they story of your student, as well as others like her/him – and stories of how Collegiate Recovery Programs are fostering environments and communities that are assisting students to thrive in the abstinence-hostile environment of college.
-A great place to hear some of these stories is at the Association of Recovery Conference, or through an ARHE Regional Rep.
+Getting one of these offices interested in furthering the cause often comes from hearing stories of how Collegiate Recovery Programs are fostering healthy environments, supportive communities, and assisting students to thrive in the recovery-hostile environment of college.